t-oster/VisiCam/README.md

   or
     Microsoft Visual C++ 2010 Redistributable Package (x64) http://www.microsoft.com/download/en/details.aspx?id=14632

-TODO is opencv already included in the javacv bundle?

 - Download OpenCV from http://sourceforge.net/projects/opencvlibrary/files/opencv-win/2.4.3/OpenCV-2.4.3.exe/download
 - Add either the build/vc10/bin folder to PATH or copy all the dlls to the VisiCam folder

 Running on Ubuntu
 =================

-sudo apt-get install libopencv2.4-java openjdk-8-jdk
+Install the required dependencies with: `sudo apt-get install openjdk-8-jdk ant libopencv2.4`

-TODO
+Read the Dockerfile for a more up-to-date list of all commands.

 Usage
 =====